Learn more about Shades Below, my writing, and what’s coming next!

 Absolutely not!
 I love a good love story way too much to stop going for that Happily-Ever-After.

-That said, the books I write as L.J.K.
-Oliva may look very different from the ones I’ve written as Laura Oliva.
-The series arcs will be longer and the romance element will take a back seat much of the time.
-I do, however, have standalone companion novels planned that will be more romance-centric, as well as crossing sub-genres (for more info on those, keep reading!).
+That said, the books I write now definitely look different than the ones I started with.
+The series arcs are longer and the romance element takes a back seat much of the time.
+I do, however, have standalone companion novels that are more romance-centric, as well as crossing sub-genres (for more info on those, keep reading!).

 Leave Romance altogether?
 Never!